schloi/MARVEL/README.md

 ## SOURCE CODE ORGANIZATION

 Most of the codebase is in C with some utility scripts written in Python.
-We often prototype in Python and then move to a C implementation in case performance is sub-par or spare time is available.
-Due to this two track development we offer Python based interfaces to access the most commonly used file formats the various tools produce.
+Often Python is used to develop prototypes and which are then moved to a C implementation in case performance is sub-par or spare time is available.
+Due to this two track development Python based interfaces to access the most commonly used file formats the various tools produce are offered.

-For production purposes we discourage the use of Python to deal with las files.
+For production purposes the use of Python to deal with las files is discouraged.
 Due to the performance overhead involved.

-MARVEL is largely self-contained, meaning that we try to avoid relying on external code packages/libraries as much as possible.
+MARVEL is largely self-contained, meaning that external code packages/libraries are rarely relied on.
 The only external dependencies are the HDF5 library, GTK3 and networkx.
 All of which are available through the package management system of the most popular linux distributions.
 If that is not the case for our platform, you need to have a look at [https://www.hdfgroup.org/downloads/hdf5/](https://www.hdfgroup.org/downloads/hdf5/), [https://developer.gnome.org/gtk3/3.0/](https://developer.gnome.org/gtk3/3.0/) and [https://networkx.github.io/](https://networkx.github.io/).
 Please note that the build will not fail of those libraries are not present, but rather skip the compilation of the tools depending on them.

 The build system is based on automake/conf and build utility scripts are located in the build/ subdir.

+    build/          build utility scripts
     corrector/      read correction
-    dalign/         our fork of Gene's daligner
+    dalign/         fork of Gene's daligner
-    db/             our fork of the DB module underlying Gene's daligner package examples/       example datasets and assembly scripts
+    db/             fork of the DB module underlying Gene's daligner package docs/           documentation
+    examples/       example datasets and assembly scripts
     lib/            utility functions
-    lib.ext/        utility functions based on external code lib.python/     Python modules for interacting with the assembler's data files msa/            multiple sequence aligner
+    lib.ext/        utility functions based on external code lib.python/     Python modules for interacting with the assembler's data files m4/             autoconf macros
+    msa/            multiple sequence aligner
     scripts/        various Python based utility scripts
     scrub/          read scrubbing